EvansSnave/my_budget_app/README.md

   - [📝 License ](#-license-)

 # 📖Budget App<a name="about-project"></a>
 > `Budget App` is a rails application which allows customers to create transactions and the money they've spent on them.
 They will be able to create new transactions with categories.
-Original idea from Gregoire Vella on Behance.

 ## 🛠 Built With <a name="built-with"></a>